Cliniodes subflavescens

-Cliniodes subflavescens is a moth in the family Crambidae.
-It was described by James E. Hayden in 2011.
+Cliniodes subflavescens is a species of moth that belongs to the family Crambidae.
 It is found in southern Brazil, north to the Federal District.
+The species was first described by James E. Hayden in 2011.

+Description

 Adults have been recorded on wing in January, February, April, May and from September to December.

 Etymology

-The species name is derived from Latin subflavescere (meaning to become slightly yellow).
+The species name is derived from Latin subflavescere, meaning to become slightly yellow.